Katie Swan: Personal life

+Career

-Junior career
+Junior years

 In 2009, Swan won her first international tournament in Croatia, the prestigious Smrikve Bowl event for 10-year-olds, and went on to win an under-10s international title.

-In 2014, she was a member of the four-strong GB squad, coached by Judy Murray, that triumphed in the Maureen Connolly Challenge Trophy, an annual under-18s competition, against the U.S. team.
+In 2014, she was a member of the four-strong GB squad, coached by Judy Murray, that triumphed in the Maureen Connolly Challenge Trophy, an annual under-18s competition, against the US team.

-On 30 January 2015, Swan defeated Dalma Gálfi, after facing three match points to reach her first junior Grand Slam final at the Australian Open, which she lost in straight sets to Tereza Mihalíková.
+On 30 January 2015, Swan defeated Dalma Gálfi, after facing three match points to reach her first junior major final at the Australian Open, which she lost in straight sets to Tereza Mihalíková.

-Professional career
+Professional

 2015: First ITF title

-In March, just before her 16th birthday, Swan achieved her first victories on the senior tour, coming through the qualifying draw to win a ITF $10k tournament in Sharm El Sheikh.
+In March, just before her 16th birthday, Swan achieved her first victories on the senior tour, coming through the qualifying draw to win a ITF tournament in Sharm El Sheikh.
 She defeated seventh seed Julia Terziyska in the final, having overcome two other seeded players in earlier rounds.